Production Scale-Up for Next Generation Batteries Using Liquefied Gas Electrolytes

 Affordability

-South 8's LiGas cells will sell at an estimated $100 / kWh in full-rate production which leads reaching the United States Council For Automotive Research’s goal for advanced high-performance batteries for electric vehicle (ev) ap.
+South 8's LiGas cells will sell at an estimated $100 / kWh in full-rate production which will lead to enhanced adoption of high-performance battery cells.

 Environmental & Public Health